jccohrs/land-use-translator/README.md

 This Python program generates high-resolution land use and land cover (LULC) datasets for regional climate modeling across both historical and future periods.
 The original project was developed in Fortran by Peter Hoffmann (see: [ESSD, 2023](https://essd.copernicus.org/articles/15/3819/2023/)).
 By integrating this LULC data, climate models can more accurately simulate the impacts of land use changes on regional climate dynamics.
-## Dataset Requirements

-The following datasets are required to run the program:

-- **Land Use (LU) Transitions**: LU changes for the selected time period (will be filtered in case of providing larger datasets).
-The following files can be downloaded from the [LUH Data Portal](https://luh.umd.edu/data.shtml) for different scenarios (historical, historical_high, etc):
-   - transitions.nc: The land-use transitions are the annual changes between land-use states.
-   - states.nc: The land-use states are the fractions of each grid-cell occupied by various land-uses in a given year.
-   - management.nc: Contains irrigation data; this file is only required if irrigation is enabled (i.e., if `irri` is set to True).
-   - add_tree_cover.nc: Tree cover data; this file is only required if if addtree is enabled (i.e., if `addtree` is set to True).
-- **Landmate PFTs Maps**: Contains data for 16 Plant Functional Types (PFTs), providing detailed vegetation characterization.
-The data for Europe can be downloaded from [WDC Climate](https://www.wdc-climate.de/ui/entry?acronym=LM_PFT_EUR_v1.1_afts).
-- **Mcgrath Data (Optional)**: For the backward extension of historical forest type distribution, additional information on the relative distribution of broadleaf and needleleaf forests, derived from the McGrath dataset, can be utilized.
-For more information about obtaining this dataset, please contact the maintainers of this project.
-- **Sea-Land Mask (Optional)**:
-   - By default, the sea-land mask will be calculated from the Landmate PFT maps based on land classification.
-   - If you want to use a custom sea-land mask, you can provide the path to the file via the `path_file_lsm` parameter in the configuration file.
-- **Background Data (Optional)**: In certain cases, where a certain vegetation type is not present within a grid cell but should be increased according to the LUH2 and the rules provided by the LUT, a background map of potential vegetation is needed.
-   - The project already provides global background data.
-This data can be used to enhance the simulation (i.e. set `backgrd` to True).
-If you prefer to use your own regional or global background data, you can specify the path to the new data files via `path_file_back*` and `path_file_back*_global` parameters.

-By default, the datasets should be located in a designated `data/` directory.
-If different storage locations are prefered, alternative paths for each dataset can be specified in a configuration file.
-This will be further detailed in the Usage section bellow.

 ## Installation Guide